ActiveCampaign/postmark.js/README.md

 npm install postmark
 ```

-## Migrating from version 1x
+## Migrating from older versions of the library

-Please see [wiki](https://github.com/wildbit/postmark.js/wiki/Migrating-from-1.x-to-2.x-version) for more details.
+Please see [wiki](https://github.com/wildbit/postmark.js/wiki/Migrating-from-older-version) for more details.

 ## Issues & Comments